-The president Sept.
-8 announced during an event in Jupiter, Florida, the presidential order to extend the moratorium on offshore drilling on Florida’s Gulf Coast and expanding it to Florida’s Atlantic Coast, as well as the coasts of Georgia and South Carolina.
+The president announced during an event Sept.
+8 in Jupiter, Florida, an order to extend the moratorium on offshore drilling on Florida’s Gulf Coast and expanding it to Florida’s Atlantic Coast, as well as the coasts of Georgia and South Carolina.

 In 2018, Trump announced plans to open nearly all federal waters to offshore drilling in his draft five-year program for oil and gas development on the Outer Continental Shelf.
 He later granted Florida an exemption from that program after objections from Florida’s Republican Gov. Rick Scott, per a past report.